BIGFORK — A decades-long tradition is having to get creative to continue its legacy due to high water levels.

 Instead, the Raven allowed small groups to plunge every half-hour.

-"That way everyone can get in and get out safely and not be trapped by a big crowd," Boucher said.
+"That way, everyone can get in and get out safely and not be trapped by a big crowd," Boucher told MTN.

-"This is my sixth or seventh year in a row doing this and its just something to the new year started.
+"This is my sixth or seventh year in a row doing this, and it's just something to get the new year started.
 We generally make a whole resolution of washing away everything from the last year, and this is our revitalization of 2026," Brewster said.

-Brewster said the tradition is a great way to bring the community together.
+Brewster added the tradition is a great way to bring the community together.